matteoproietti1/AirBbB_Analysis/README.md

 <img src="https://github.com/matteoproietti1/AirBnB_Analysis/assets/169601063/2c168cf9-690e-40e3-9b1b-5174c80adfda" alt="CheapExp" width="480">

- Also the number of listing is very different.
-Milan has very few listing for the neighbourhood, both in the cheapest and most expensive.
-In fact, Rome has the 1st ranking for number of AirBnB italy, so that is not surprising.
+Also the number of listing is very different: Milan has very few listing for the neighbourhood, both in the cheapest and most expensive.
+In fact, Rome is 1st in ranking for number of AirBnB italy, so that is not surprising.

 --*Milan*--